matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 Even before grid shipped in any browser, experts like Rachel Andrew were already fearful that developers would compromise on semantics and flatten out document structures to use CSS Grid.

 <figure class="figure">
-<blockquote>I believe there will be a strong temptation, especially with Grid, to flatten out document structure in order that all elements become a child of the element with the Grid declared.<br />
+<blockquote>I believe there will be a strong temptation, especially with Grid, to flatten out document structure in order that all elements become a child of the element with the Grid declared.<br>
 Making layout simple, but at what cost?
 </blockquote>
 <footer>